Skip to main content

 Exactly what we wanted.

-Now comes the tricky bit.
-How can we create a collage of 4 images, making them a 2x2 grid?
-Think of these grids as layers again.
-Just like how in the previous examples we managed to position the text within a single image to the south, we can add three more layers - each of these layers will be images, having layers within them showing the text.
+Now the tricky bit.
+How do we create a collage of 4 images in a 2x2 grid?
+Think of the grid as layers.
+Just like we positioned text within a single image, we can add three more layers where each layer is an image with its own text overlay.

-What we need to work out is the location for each of these images, but that will be easy.
-We know that the text layer for each image is going to look like this: l_text:Impact_60_stroke:FACEBOOK,co_white,g_south
+We need to work out the position for each image, but that’s straightforward enough.
+The text layer for each image looks like this: l_text:Impact_60_stroke:FACEBOOK,co_white,g_south.

-We also need to make sure to make the images the same size, and we can achieve this by utilising the w
+We also need to make the images the same size, which we can do with the w, h and crop parameters: w_250,h_250,c_fill.

 For further resizing and crop options, please check the Cloudinary docs.

-To understand the grid system take a look at the following drawing:
+To understand the grid system, take a look at this drawing:

-Each image has a position, so we need to stitch images together considering this.
-The first image will be at location "0, 0", while the next one will be at "250, 0" because the first image has a width of 250.
+Each image has a position, so we need to stitch them together with that in mind.
+The first image sits at location “0, 0”, while the next one goes at “250, 0” because the first image has a width of 250.

-in the above sample.
-This is the key - we are placing the second image on the x-axis, 250 pixels ("positions") away from the starting point.
-We can now apply resizing and crop options to this image as well.
-Furthermore, we also need to remember to move the next overlay, so an option of x_125
+Notice x_250,l_mark-hamill-2.
+That’s the key.
+We’re placing the second image on the x-axis, 250 pixels from the starting point.
+We can now apply resizing and crop options to this image too.
+We also need to shift the next text overlay, so an x_125 option gets added for the text.

 https://res.cloudinary.com/tamas-demo/image/upload/f_auto,q_auto,w_250/l_text:Impact_60_stroke:LINKEDIN,co_white,g_south/x_250,l_mark-hamill-2,w_250,c_fill/l_text:Impact_60_stroke:FACEBOOK,co_white,g_south,x_125/mark-hamill-1.jpg